-- assumes no exercise of the underwriters' option to purchase additional shares; - gives effect to our amended and restated certificate of incorporation, which will be in effect prior to the consummation of this offering and the concurrent private placement and the transactions described under "-Corporate Structure"; - excludes an aggregate of 32,000,000 shares of common stock reserved for future issuance under our 2020 Omnibus Incentive Plan (as described herein) that we intend to adopt at the time of this offering; and - excludes 8,000,000 shares of common stock issuable upon exercise of options that we intend to grant under our 2020 Omnibus Incentive Plan to certain directors, executive officers and employees at the time of this offering with the IPO price as the exercise price, including (i) 2,080,000 shares issuable upon exercise of options granted to each of Mr. Foley and Mr. Chu and (ii) an aggregate of 2,215,000 shares issuable upon options granted to our executive officers as described in "Executive and Director Compensation-Compensation Discussion and Analysis-Long-Term Equity Incentives"; - excludes 3,000,000 shares reserved for issuance in connection with the employee stock purchase plan we plan to adopt in connection with this offering; and - assumes an initial public offering price of \$20.00 per share, the midpoint of the estimated public offering price range on the cover page of this prospectus.
+- assumes no exercise of the underwriters' option to purchase additional shares; - gives effect to our amended and restated certificate of incorporation, which will be in effect prior to the consummation of this offering and the concurrent private placement; - gives effect to a for 1 stock split of our common stock prior to the consummation of this offering; - excludes an aggregate of shares of common stock reserved for issuance under our 2020 Omnibus Incentive Plan (as described herein) that we intend to adopt at the time of this offering; and - excludes shares of common stock issuable upon exercise of options that we intend to grant under our 2020 Omnibus Incentive Plan to certain directors, executive officers and employees at the time of this offering, including (i) shares issuable upon exercise of options granted to each of Mr. Foley and Mr. Chu and (ii) an aggregate of shares issuable upon options granted to our executive officers as described in "Executive and Director Compensation-Compensation Discussion and Analysis-Long-Term Equity Incentives"; - assumes an initial public offering price of \$ per share, the midpoint of the estimated public offering price range on the cover page of this prospectus.